 There are 10 categories of awards in each of the Artist Divisions.
 Artists may enter pieces in one category, or several categories.
 The categories are divided by “types of art”.
-First, second & third place ribbons can be awarded in each of the categories in each Award Division with the best overall piece in the division receiving the cash award.
 The judge may award honorable mention awards at their discretion.
 The judge is not obligated to award place ribbons and may withhold ribbons if entries in a particular category do not merit them.
 Each artist will decide into which category to place their work.
-No artist may win more than two awards in a category.
+Note that the Show Chair may decide to combine similar categories if there are not enough entries in a category to warrant a separate category.

-C. Drawing – Drawing, etching, printmaking, pencil, pen and ink, charcoal and scratchboard done in a non-painterly style
+- Drawing – Drawing with soft pastel, oil pastel, etching, pencil, colored pencil, pen and ink, charcoal and scratchboard

 - Mixed Media – Artwork displaying two or more types of media, including but not limited to collage, encaustic painting and other mixed media